Malnutrition: Social and political

 Social conditions have a significant influence on the health of people.
 The social determinants of undernutrition mainly include poor education, poverty, disease burden and lack of women's empowerment.
 Identifying and addressing these determinants can eliminate undernutrition in the long term.
 Identification of the social conditions that causes malnutrition in children under five has received significant research attention as it is a major public health problem.

 Undernutrition most commonly results from a lack of access to high-quality, nutritious food.
+High food prices are a major factor preventing low income households from getting nutritious food.
 The household income is a socio-economic variable that influences the access to nutritious food and the probability of under and overnutrition in a community.
-In the study by Ghattas et al. (2020), the probability of overnutrition is significantly higher in higher-income families than in disadvantaged families.
-High food prices is a major factor preventing low income households from getting nutritious food For example, Khan and Kraemer (2009) found that in Bangladesh, low socioeconomic status was associated with chronic malnutrition since it inhibited purchase of nutritious foods (like milk, meat, poultry, and fruits).
+For example, in Bangladesh, low socioeconomic status was associated with chronic malnutrition since it inhibited purchase of nutritious foods (like milk, meat, poultry, and fruits).
+The probability of overnutrition is significantly higher in higher-income families than in disadvantaged families.

 Food shortages may also contribute to malnutritions in countries which lack technology.
 However, in the developing world, eighty percent of malnourished children live in countries that produce food surpluses, according to estimates from the Food and Agriculture Organization (FAO).
-The economist Amartya Sen observes that, in recent decades, famine has always been a problem of food distribution, purchasing power, and/or poverty, since there has always been enough food for everyone in the world.
+The economist Amartya Sen observes that, in recent decades, famine has always been a problem of food distribution, purchasing power or poverty, since there has always been enough food for everyone in the world.